Valeyards/MACG/README.md

 ## License
-This code(PhaseFIT) is released under the GPLv3 License and is available for non-commercial academic purposes.
+This code is released under the GPLv3 License and is available for non-commercial academic purposes.